SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-23.png)

 The graphical part's design looks ready.
-It's now time for something a lot more interesting – **the program logic**.
+It is now time for something a lot more interesting – **the program logic**.
 Time to write the code which sums the numbers from the first two fields and displays the result in the third field.
-To do that we need to go back to **SceneBuilder** and give the text fields names so we can access them in the code:
+To do that, we need to go back to **SceneBuilder** and give the text fields names so we can access them in the code:

 ![](assets/chapter-1-images/07.Numbers-sum-24.png)

-Click the first text field and go to the **[Code]** section on the right, where we'll enter the name **`num1`** in the **`fxid`** field:
+Click the first text field and go to the **[Code]** section on the right, where we will enter the name **`num1`** in the **`fxid`** field:

 ![](assets/chapter-1-images/07.Numbers-sum-25.png)